 Through the section 106 agreement, developers will provide £27.76million to support transport, including improvements to existing infrastructure including originalised junctions and increased bus lanes and services.

-The starting point and a continuing focus for the whole development is careful infrastructure planning so that residents will be able to walk, cycle and use public transport as well as their cars, cutting journey times and maximising convenience.
-So lots of cycling and pedestrian routes are planned as well as high quality bus services, which will help people get to work, school and to their leisure activities.
+Plasdŵr itself has been cleverly planned to enable to walk, cycle and use public transport more easily than their cars, cutting journey times and maximising convenience.
+So lots of cycling and pedestrian routes are planned as well as high quality bus services, to get people to work, school and to their leisure activities.

-Where Plasdŵr adjoins its neighbouring communities, there will be improvements to Llantrisant Road, Heol Isaf and Pentrebane Road to encourage use by pedestrians.
-On the junctions with Heol Isaf and Clos Parc Radur, buses will be given priority, and an extension of Pentrebane Road is planned into the new development, plus a widening of Pentrebane Road to accommodate buses.
+Where Plasdŵr adjoins its neighbouring communities in phases 1 &2, there will be improvements to Llantrisant Road, Heol Isaf and Pentrebane Road to encourage use by pedestrians.
+On the llantrisant road junctions with Heol Isaf and Clos Parc Radur, buses will be given priorityand an additional buslane provided, and an extension of Pentrebane Road is planned into the new development, plus a widening of Pentrebane Road to accommodate buses.

-For cyclists, the proposals include the introduction of three new super cycleways through the site, connecting to the Taff Trail and the Ely Trail.
-There will also be buses running up to every five minutes serving the proposed development, and people will be able to connect between buses, between bus and rail, and bus and bicycle.
+Plasdŵr will include the introduction of three new super cycleways through the site, connecting to the Taff Trail and the Ely Trail.
+Generally there will be buses running up to every five minutes, and people will be able to connect between buses, between bus and rail, and bus and bicycle.

 The LDP proposes the legal framework for the development and use of land within Cardiff up to 2026.
 It provides the context for determining local planning applications.

 It states that initiatives for major economic growth in south east Wales should be focussed in a corridor from Cardiff Bay and city centre to Llantrisant and Talbot Green.